 Depth invites the viewer into the scene.
 It draws them in.

-And to create depth, you should include a strong foreground element–something that really catches the viewer’s eye.
+And to create depth, you should include a strong foreground element that catches the viewer’s eye.

 This can be anything: